-Let’s see here, are you a rich, born-rich philanthropist kid who thinks you deserve a medal for foisting SB50 upon us and then sending the bill?
+Let’s see here, are you a rich, born-rich philanthropist kid (named Lurie) who thinks you deserve a medal for foisting SB50 upon us and sending the bill?
 Then here’s your jacket.
-Are you a Mr. Magoo of a Mayor who wonders WHYDON’TPEOPLELIKEMEITMUSTBEBASEDUPONRACISM after made a prrolythought out handshake deal?
+Or are you a Mr. Magoo of a Mayor (named Edwin) who wonders WHYDON’TPEOPLELIKEMEITMUSTBEBASEDUPONRACISM after makaing a poorly-thought-out handshake deal?
 Again, here’s your jacket.
 (But under no circumstances should you wear this thing in public – just hang it in your closet.)

 Oh, what else.
-Oh, you see the gold star?
+Oh, you see the gold star in a field of fifty?
 That’s SB50, the only one that matters, apparently.
 (But IRL, SB LI will be a bigger deal than SB50, sorry.
 Just you wait!)

 Oh, and what’s the forecast for the “Big Game?”
 Not a chance of rain and temps in the 70’s?
 Well, then let’s break out the Type A-2 flight jackets you know, for the “warmth?”

 The SB50 Nike Speed Destroyer Men’s Jacket celebrates a major milestone in the game’s history with premium embroidery, historical details and gleaming gold accents.
 A warm wool blend, leather sleeves and lightweight insulation help keep the cold at bay in the stands and on the street.

 Leather sleeves for a premium look and durability

 Full zip with snap storm flap helps block out the elements